 Key Stage 3 Music

 Boys have three lessons a fortnight in Year 7 and 8.
-There will be a mix of both theoretical and practical work in these lessons and rather than working with textbooks and exercise books, boys work with a music log book and a personal scrapbook through which they chart their musical progress.
+There will be a mix of both theoretical and practical work in these lessons and rather than working with textbooks and exercise books, boys work is recorded via an online portfolio through which they chart their musical progress over the whole of Key Stage 3.
 They will often assess themselves and others in a positive way – challenging themselves and others to become more skilled as they move through the school.

-In Year 9 boys study music as part of the Expressive Arts Carousel.
+In Year 9 boys study music as part of the Expressive Arts Carousel, which currently focuses on Music Technology, using Ableton Live.
 Midway through Year 9 they will be asked to take their GCSE options, of which Music is one.
 If they enjoy GCSE Music they may wish to move on to A-level and maybe even on to a university or music college for a career in Music.

-Music is not entirely about music however.
-In all lessons boys will also be learning transferable skills: how to work with other people, how to give positive feedback, how to accurately self reflect on how you can improve, creative thinking and independent learning are just a few of these.
+Music is not entirely about pure music however.
+In all lessons boys will also be learning transferable skills: how to work with other people, how to give positive feedback, how to accurately self reflect on how they can improve, creative thinking skills and independent learning are just a few of these.

 Music Outside the Classroom

 Joint activities with Lancaster Girls' Grammar School form an important part of the school year, most notably the joint musical, which takes place in the Lent term for Upper School pupils.
-The Joint Choir and Joint Orchestra meet weekly and the highlight of the year for these ensembles is the annual Spring Concert in St Peter’s Cathedral, Lancaster.
+The Joint Orchestra meets weekly and the Joint Choir, toegtehr with parents and staff perform alongside them at one of the highlights of the year - the annual Spring Concert, which this academic year will be held at Lancaster Priory church.

 LRGS Music puts on regular concerts – usually in November and March – but the most high profile events in the calendar are led by the choir.
 Our traditional Nine Lessons and Carols and Founders' Day Service are two of the most significant events in the school year.

 A European tour is usually undertaken biennially.
 The LRGS Big Band and Choir took part in an exchange to Germany in 2013 and the LRGS Big Band, Training Band and Choir toured the Costa Brava in April 2014.
-We are planning a choir exchange with Altenholz, Germany across the academic years 2014-15 and 2015-16 and the next Big Band and Training Band tour in 2016 is to Tuscany.
+We have visited Altenholz, Germany for a choir exchange across both the academic years 2014-15 and 2015-16.
+The Big Band, Jazz Orchestra and Choir toured Tuscany in 2016 and will tour Catalonia in March 2018.

 Music Tuition at LRGS